Lean to Shed Plans | DIY shed building plans

 - How tall do you want it at the tallest peak and lowest?
 For example, we wanted to be able to add a door so the tallest peak would be 8 ft and the lowest 7 ft

 - What size of a door do you want?

 - How long of a roof overhang do you want?
 All sides should have an overhang but the lean-to part should be at least 12″.
 Our lean-to part only has one overhang because the other side is covered.
-But that overhang is 12.5″ then the other sides have only a couple of inches overhang (7″).
+That overhang is 12.5″ but the other sides have only a couple of inches overhang (7″).

 - Something else to note: we used metal for the roof.
-If you decide to use metal roofing the metal comes in 3ft x 8ft or 10ft or 12ft (plus longer).
+If you decide to use metal roofing, the metal comes in 3ft x 8ft or 10ft or 12ft (or longer).

-- Do you want any windows and the sizes?
-This could add an additional cost to the project but you could find some used windows to cut the cost.
+- Do you want any windows and if so, what sizes?
+This could add an additional cost to the project unless you could find some used windows.